stormpath/stormpath.github.io/source/console/quickstart/index.markdown

     <img src="http://www.stormpath.com/sites/default/files/docs/CreateAccount.png" alt="Create Account" title="Create Account" width="640" height="380">

-3. Complete the fields as follows:
+3. Complete the fields as follows: <br>

     Attribute | Description
 :--- | :---
-Directory | The directory to which the account will be added.<br><strong>Note:</strong> The account cannot be moved to a different directory after it has been created.
+Directory | The directory to which the account will be added.
 Username | The login name of the account for applications using username instead of email.
 The value must be unique within its parent directory.
 First Name | The account owner first name.
 Middle Name | The account owner middle name.